SCDH/icu-xpath-bindings/README.md

 - `bindings/target/lib/slf4j-api-VERSION.jar`

-For convenience, after running `mvn package` there will also be the shell script `xslt.sh` in the repo's root folder.
+For convenience, after running `mvn package` there will also be the shell scripts `xslt.sh` and `saxon.sh` in the repo's root folder.
 It's a shell wrapper around Saxon that sets the classpath correctly.

 ### Java